Penang Transport Master Plan: History

 In 2009, the Penang Transport Council (PTC), which included non-governmental organisations (NGOs) and state executive councillors, proposed that the state government develop a master plan for long-term statewide transportation planning.
 The master plan was expected to encompass the construction of additional expressways, the implementation of a one-way street traffic management system and the adoption of an intelligent transportation system.
 By 2010, a tender was issued to appoint consultants to conceptualise the master plan.

 In 2011, AJC Planning Consultants, in partnership with Halcrow Group and Singapore Cruise Centre, were tasked with conducting new studies for this masterplan.
 Halcrow presented its findings in the following year, which included strategies for public transport, highway development, an accessibility report and recommendations for institutional reforms.
 The Halcrow proposal recommended the expansion of public bus routes, and the introduction of bus rapid transit (BRT), tram and light rail transit (LRT) systems to achieve a 40:60 ratio of private vehicles to public transport.

 Halcrow's findings laid the foundation for the PTMP, which was unveiled by then Chief Minister Lim Guan Eng in 2015.
 The initial cost of the master plan was projected to be RM27 billion.
-Lim also announced the appointment of SRS Consortium, comprising Gamuda Berhad, Penang-based Loh Phoy Yen Holdings and Ideal Property Development, as the Project Delivery Partner (PDP) for the PTMP.
+Lim also announced the appointment of SRS Consortium, comprising Gamuda, Penang-based Loh Phoy Yen Holdings and Ideal Property Development, as the Project Delivery Partner (PDP) for the PTMP.
 The consortium secured the contract in a request for proposal exercise, overcoming five other contenders – namely IJM Corporation, Prasarana Malaysia, Singapore-based CGC Group and two Hong Kong-based investors.

 Securing funding for the PTMP proved contentious.
 As an opposition state, Penang lacked federal support for public transportation, which falls under the ambit of the federal government.
 Prime Minister Najib Razak had disregarded the state government's requests for financial assistance.
 Land reclamation rights for the PDP was subsequently suggested to finance the PTMP.
 Initially, an area of 1500 acre around Gazumbo Island in the Penang Strait was proposed for land reclamation.
 However, the state government later retracted this proposal because of ecological concerns and chose instead to focus on land reclamation along the southern coast of Penang Island.
 The state government estimated that the sale of the reclaimed land could yield RM70 billion in revenue to help cover the costs of PTMP.
 Furthermore, the development of the newly-reclaimed land was anticipated to create an economic spillover of RM100 billion.
 The Penang South Reclamation (PSR) scheme, which has since transformed into the Silicon Island project, was introduced in late 2015.